The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: The Symmetric Tensor Product

 where in the second equality we cancelled twists with self-intersections. \end{proof}

-The object $\mathbb{I}_s$ does indeed act as the unit for the symmetric tensor product on $\dcentcat{A}$: \begin{lem} The symmetric tensor product of $\mathbb{I}_s$ with any object $b\in\dcentcat{A}$ is isomorphic to $b$ as object in $\dcentcat{A}$ along the morphism given in Equation \eqref{leftunitor}.
-Similarly, $b\otimes_s\mathbb{I}_s\cong b$ along the morphism given in Equation \eqref{unitorinverses}. \end{lem} \begin{proof} We first prove that the morphisms from Equations \eqref{leftunitor} and \eqref{unitorinverses} are inverse to each other, and then establish they are morphisms in $\dcentcat{A}$.
-Composing along $\mathbb{I}_s\otimes_s b$, we see we need to check that:
+The object $\mathbb{I}_s$ does indeed act as the unit for the symmetric tensor product on $\dcentcat{A}$: \begin{lem} The symmetric tensor product $\mathbb{I}_s\otimes_s z$ of $\mathbb{I}_s$ with any object $z\in\dcentcat{A}$ is isomorphic to $z$ along the morphism given in Equation \eqref{STleftunitor}.
+Similarly, $z\otimes_s\mathbb{I}_s\cong z$ along the morphism given in Equation \eqref{STrightunitor}. \end{lem} \begin{proof} We first prove that the morphisms from Equations \eqref{STleftunitor} and \eqref{STunitorinverses} are inverse to each other.
+We then establish they are morphisms in $\dcentcat{A}$, a priori they might not commute with the chosen half-braidings.
+Composing the morphisms along $\mathbb{I}_s\otimes_s z$, we see we need to check that:

-where we used snapping (Lemma \ref{snapping}), and that in the last steps the rings come off and evaluate to a factor $1$.
-For the other composition, note that:
+where we used that projection follow by inclusion gives the idempotent, followed by snapping (Lemma \ref{STsnapping}), and in the last step the rings come off and evaluate to $1$.
+For the other composition, along $z$, note that, using Equation \eqref{STinclprojprops}:

 using snapping in the last step.